jimbro1000/tdd-training-katas/src/site/markdown/Documentation/Solid.md

 intent within SOLID is to ensure that a class can be extended by inheritance but should not be left open to modification.
 The basis is that once a functional set of operations is defined for a class it should not then be modified as this will result in major rework anywhere the class is used.
-Any class inheriting may extend the functionality without causing side-effects.
+Any class inheriting may extend the functionality without causing side effects.

 ## Liskov Substitution Principle

 Prior to the establishment of the SOLID principles the open/closed principle had been used to popularise the use of abstracted interfaces but within SOLID this is covered by Liskov substitution whereby any class can be substituted by a subtype.
 This also permits classes implementing an interface to be similarly exchanged.

 ## Interface Segregation Principle